-Another big problem with vegetable oil is their omega-6 content.
+Another big problem with vegetable oils is their omega-6 content.

-As people are consuming so much omega-6 from vegetable oils, it has become a killer.
+As people are consuming so much omega-6 from vegetable oils, it can promote inflammation.

 We ought to remember that omega-3 is anti-inflammatory and omega-6 is pro-inflammatory.

-Ideally, we should have a 1:1 ratio of both in our body.
+Ideally, we should have close to a 1:1 ratio of both in our body.